How to Airbnb your home in Dubai

 - Register for an online ‘Home Owner’ account on the DTCM Holiday Homes website: hh.dtcm.gov.ae/holidayhomes

-- Follow the steps as instructed, submit the required documents and then pay the necessary fees (Dhs1,590) at the Dubai Tourism office to start your approval process.
+- Follow the steps as instructed, submit the required documents and then pay the necessary fees at the Dubai Tourism office to start your approval process.

 You don’t have to own your property to be an Airbnb host

 You can rent your home out even if you are not the landlord/lady.
 Homeowners or tenants still need to register the property through Dubai Tourism’s Holiday Homes website to be able to host short-term guests in Dubai.
 It will also require a No Objection Certificate (NOC) from the property owner.
 For tenants who have the approval of their landlord to operate the home as a holiday home, the following documents are required:

 There are companies in Dubai that’ll help set all this up for you

 Does renting out your apartment sound great – except for all the work?
 It’s true, there’s work involved.
 As you’ve read, in Dubai you must register yourself, your property, and provide specific information to DTCM.
 Once you’ve done all that, you also need to stage, photograph, and list your property, maintain contact with guests, and adjust your availability when using multiple platforms, but you don’t have to do it all yourself.